 The geographical separation of blue and red voters and the "packing" of progressive voters into dark blue districts leaves many blue voters feeling helpless.
-Those who live in dark blue areas are often choosing between two progressive candidates; those votes feel wasted and volunteer efforts are not particularly necessary.
+Those who live in dark blue areas are often choosing between two progressive candidates; those votes feel wasted and volunteer efforts are less critical.
 There is a desire in blue communities to help progressive counterparts in red districts, particularly swing districts, across the country, but the opportunities seem largely abstract.

 1. STATE ELECTIONS ARE KEY

 2. the democratic pipeline needs work

 In order to win seats at the national level, we have to cultivate and support good Democratic candidates at the state level.
-The Democrats have neglected state races, which leaves us with few good national candidates, making it hard or impossible for us to win those races.
-We need to focus on sub-national races and candidates in order to grow the pipeline for national office.
+The Democrats lost almost 1000 state seats during Obama's presidency, which has depleted our candidate pool and makes it harder to win national elections.
+We must build from the ground up to grow the pipeline for national office.

 3. Democrats need to donate more money

 Republicans outspend Democrats on state elections by a ratio of three to one.
 Money is the single most important factor that will determine whether a candidate will succeed, especially early in the campaign, and a donation goes much further for a candidate with a small budget than a national candidate.
 If you can, open up your checkbook.